 Note: Data are collected and recorded in many ways, ranging from manual reading of simple gauges to a variety of automated data-collection, transmission and filing systems.

-8.4.2.6 Members should consider the adoption of a quality management system, as described in section 2.6 of this Manual.
+7.4.2.6 Members should consider the adoption of a quality management system, as described in section 2.6.

 Note: Organizations usually employ an accredited certification agency to provide independent verification.